 The APD ESC Configuration Tool is used to update ESC firmware, adjust ESC settings and view/manage logs stored from previous device usage.

-Before powering on the UHV unit, be sure to check all the power connections for cold solder joints.
+Before powering on the UHV unit, be sure to check all the power connections.
 In addition to this, test the motor phase cables for shorts with a multi-meter.

 In order for your ESC to perform correctly when using a PWM input, make sure that the end-points coming from the receiver are between 1000-1020 uS for the lower end-point and 1980-2000 uS for the upper-end point.